-Derived from sugar cane, Glycolic is an AHA with the simplest and smallest structure of its kind but arguably, the most powerful.
-Its low molecular weight means it can easily penetrate the skin with super effective results, alongside next level exfoliating abilities that help shed dead skin cells, leaving the newer, brighter layers on show.
-Thanks to that small molecular makeup, collagen production is increased, meaning you can say hello to radiant, plump and firm skin.
+Derived from sugar cane, Glycolic is an AHA with the simplest and smallest structure of its kind and arguably the most powerful.
+Its low molecular weight can easily penetrate the skin with effective results, alongside exfoliating abilities that help shed dead skin cells, leaving the newer, brighter layers on show.
+The small molecular makeup of Glycolic increases collagen production and leaves you with radiant and firm skin.

 Best for: Normal, Combination or Oily skin.

-Originally sourced from milk, Lactic acid is Glycolic’s gentler little sister.
-With a larger molecular make up meaning a milder impact on the skin, it’s perfect for helping to hydrate and brighten more sensitive complexions.
+Originally sourced from milk, Lactic acid is known to be more gentle than Glycolic.
+With a larger molecular make up it has a milder impact on the skin and is perfect for brightening sensitive complexions.

-Synthetic versions offer better stability and make for a vegan – friendly alternative, whilst being less likely to interfere with the PH of your skin than it’s stronger counterparts.
+Synthetic versions offer better stability for a vegan – friendly alternative and is less likely to interfere with the PH of your skin than its stronger counterparts.

 Best for: Sensitive skin

-Acne and blackhead sufferers – this one’s for you.
-Salicylic acid is a form of BHA that really gets to work on pores, rather than just addressing more surface concerns.
-Working on a deeper level, this anti-inflammatory agent can be found in almost every expert spot treatment and is a godsend for oily skin.
-Being oil-soluble themselves (unlike their AHA counterparts), Salicylic acids have a deeper access to the skin that allows them to work on de-clogging pores, removing sebum and oil -all MAJOR causes of breakouts.
+Salicylic acid is a form of BHA that work on pores, acne prone skin and blackheads.
+Working on a deeper level, this anti-inflammatory agent can be found in almost every expert spot treatment and products for oily skin.
+Being oil-soluble themselves (unlike their AHA counterparts), Salicylic acids have a deeper access to the skin that allows them to work on de-clogging pores, removing sebum and oil, all causes of breakouts.